 The area has undergone intermittent expansion and changes as visitor use has changed and facilities have aged over the years.
 The architectural appearance of the original lodge is retained only in the interior and exterior of the front portion (the lounge and dining room); the other sections of the building have been modified.
 The interior has become congested with multiple activities, some of which were not part of the original building—a bar, vending machines, gift shop, and offices.

 In 2009, the National Park Service completed an environmental assessment for the Tower–Roosevelt area to set limits on the kind, location, and amount of development that will occur there in order to protect the area’s natural resources and preserve its historical character, including the rustic architecture of Roosevelt Lodge and the small cabins, the arrangement of the lodge and cabins around a grassy meadow, and the view from the lodge porch across the meadow to the distant mountains.
-The plan also calls for pulling the parking lot away to improve views and reduce congestion near the lodge.
+The plan also called for pulling the parking lot away to improve views and reduce congestion near the lodge, which was accomplished in 2021.

 Roosevelt Lodge, 1920